rpede/MobileProgramming24/_backend_as_a_service/chat1.md

 ```

 What it means is that whenever you use await on a Future within a callback,
-something elsewhere in you app could have caused the widget to be removed, in
+something elsewhere in your app could have caused the widget to be removed, in
 which case the `context` would no longer be valid.
 This scenario doesn't occur often in practice.
 But when it does the user will experience a random crash.